Better Photos for Arts and Craft Shows

 I encountered two big turning points in my quest to figure out how to get decent photos of my crafts.

-My First Big Revelation about Product Photography
+My First Big Revelation About Product Photography

 I bought and read Steve Meltzer's fabulous book Photographing Arts, Crafts & Collectibles, which helped me realize the real depth of what I needed to know about craft photography.